FormidableLabs/formidable-playbook/docs/frontend/webpack-code-splitting.md

 and Webpack will mostly split things up the same way.
-This approach is particularly useful for the very common case of React application-based routes (via any router) so that you have (1) a common chunk of code load first, then (2) only the specific code needed for a route to load application-wise.
+This approach is particularly useful for the very common case of React application-based routes (via any router) so that you have (1) a common chunk of code load first, then (2) only the specific code needed for a route is lazily loaded on demand.

 ##### Advantages